Shradha2003/RSA_ENCRYPTION/README.md

 This module performs the modular reduction operation necessary in RSA encryption.

 # Additional Details
+### isPrime
-### isPrime: Helper module to check the primality of the encryption key.
+Helper module to check the primality of the encryption key.